Medical device regulatory expert, writer and marketer

 Medical device and practice knowledge

-During seven years in medtech, I’ve become familiar with many different devices: from the highest risk class implants to lowest risk class patient support devices.
+During eight years in medtech I’ve become familiar with many different devices: from the highest risk class implants to lowest risk class patient support devices.

 At the same time, I’ve got to know clinical practices relevant for the devices.